RaidoNek/PRIVATE-PLUGINS-CS-1.6/README.md

  #

  ### Game modes
  * **Dust2Only/Public (25€)**
   * Old school public with some additional features like gun menu, skin, characters, vip settings and a lot more
- * Includes custom banlist, database and configuration

 #